JakuJ/mandelbrot-set-explorer/README.md

 To Do:
 -----
+* Compile the kernel once and save the binary to reduce amortized loading time
+* Use images instead of buffers when executing kernels on GPU
 * Use an arbitrary floating point precision library to ~~go even further beyond!~~ allow for deeper zooming in OpenCL kernel.

 More examples